CoopGod/scheduling-site/README.md

-Cooper Goddard (CoopGod)
-Harvard's CS50x Course
-2020-12-06

-ONLINE SCHEDULER
+2020-01-03
+SCHEDULING SITE

 WHY:
-This tool is used for ease of access to my collegues and I's shifts.
+This tool is used for ease of access to the shifts of all employees, as well as access to colloborate shift swaps, changes, etc.
-The original Excel spread sheet we were given by our manager needed some heavy improvements.
-Many people, NOT excluding myself, missed shifts causing lots of panic.

 RUNDOWN:
 The tool takes on a CSV file, Uploads the Data to a SQL database and then displays the data from the database in a neat, simple website using jinja and flask.

 LANGUAGES USED:
-The tool is coded python, displayed using HTML & CSS along with Jinja, with a database in SQL.
+The tool is coded using python as the backend, HTML & CSS as Markup along with Jinja, with a database in SQL.